 1. Implementation procedures

 All ongoing working from home requests are subject to an initial trial period and the length of this will be agreed beforehand.
 During this trial period, the Supervisor and Employee will monitor the arrangement to ensure that the Employee productivity can be maintained.
 Once the trial period has been completed, working from home will still be subject to ongoing review and the arrangement may change at any time.
-If the working from home request is not extended beyond the trial period this will be confirmed in writing to the employee;
+If the working from home request is not extended beyond the trial period, this will be confirmed in writing to the employee;

 All working from home documentation, including requests, correspondence, the Working from Home Agreement and Checklist, are filed in the employee’s personnel file.
-Updated documentation is required if the staff’s working environment or location has changed
+Updated documentation is required if the staff’s working environment or location has changed.

-The terms and conditions of employment between NADA and the employee that apply at the employee’s place of work also apply at the home-based work site.
+The terms and conditions of employment between [organisation name] and the employee that apply at the employee’s place of work also apply at the home-based work site.

 The employee is required to describe the nature of the home-based work to be performed in order that any risk to health and safety can be assessed by their supervisor (see Attachment A).

-The employee agrees to cooperate with the NADA in all measures to ensure that the home-based work site conforms with acceptable Work Health and Safety standards.
+The employee agrees to cooperate with [organisation name] in all measures to ensure that the home-based work site conforms with acceptable Work Health and Safety standards.
 The employee will complete working from home self-assessment & risk assessment checklists (Attachment B).

-The employee agrees to notify the relevant supervisor of any work related accident, injury, illness or disease arising out of home-based work and complete an incident reporting form
+The employee agrees to notify the relevant supervisor of any work related accident, injury, illness or disease arising out of home-based work and complete an incident report form

 The employee agrees to purchase a first aid kit (minimum type C see Attachment C).
 The employee agrees to ensure that the kit is kept at the home-based work site and to purchase any items that require replacement.

-The employee must take reasonable care of any assets that may have been provided to them (i.e. laptops, monitors), and take reasonable precautions necessary to secure NADA’s equipment and information;
+The employee must take reasonable care of any assets that may have been provided to them (i.e. laptops, monitors), and take reasonable precautions necessary to secure [organisation name]’s equipment and information;

 The employee must follow the same processes for notifying of absences (e.g. sick leave, carer’s leave) that apply.